Finding a Stargate

 Golden idol is a relic left behind by Goa’ulds - an ancient and powerful race whose temples now lie buried in the forgotten corners of the world.
 To find the idol, you must brave the ruins scattered across deserts, badlands, and jungles.

 There are three types of Goa’uld temples depending on the biome in which they are generated: badlands ziggurats, desert pyramids, and jungle pyramids.
-Each temple has a room with a loot, a golden idol, and a room with transport rings that are connected to six other nearby rings (possibly in other temples).
+Each temple has a room with loot, a golden idol, and transport rings connected to six other nearby rings (possibly in other temples) - as long as they were generated before.

 A cheat way: You can use the locate command to find the coordinates of the closest temple